beauty-bitz/beauty-bitz.github.io/about.md

 **Hair Care:** Whether you're taming frizz, boosting volume, or embracing your natural texture, our hair care tips are tailored to real-life needs.

-## 🌸 Why Beauty Bitz?
+<h2>🌸 Why <span class="sitehead">Beauty~Bitz</span> ?</h2>
-Beauty Bitz is more than a blog — it's a curated space for beauty lovers who value clarity, quality, and a touch of fun.
+<p><span class="sitehead">Beauty~Bitz</span></p> is more than a blog — it's a curated space for beauty lovers who value clarity, quality, and a touch of fun.
 We believe beauty care should feel empowering, not overwhelming.
 That’s why every post is designed to be easy to follow, evidence-informed, and refreshingly real.

 ## 💬 A Note from the Creator
-Hi, I'm Margaret — the voice behind Beauty Bitz.
+Hi, I'm Margaret — the voice behind <p><span class="sitehead">Beauty~Bitz</span></p>.
 I started this blog to share my love for beauty care in a way that’s approachable, practical, and empowering.
-Over the years, I’ve tested routines, decoded ingredient lists, and curated product picks that actually make a difference.
-Beauty Bitz is my way of passing along what works — not just what’s trending.
+Over the years, I’ve tested routines, decoded ingredient lists, and curated product picks that actually make a difference. <p><span class="sitehead">Beauty~Bitz</span></p> is my way of passing along what works — not just what’s trending.

 I believe beauty care should feel like self-care, not a chore.
 Whether you're a minimalist or a product junkie, there's space here for your style, your questions, and your glow-up journey.
 Thanks for stopping by — I’m so glad you’re here.